Status substitution and conspicuous consumption: Results

 \begin{prop} (i) if $\theta_j \neq \theta_k$, then $x_j^*$ is strictly increasing in $w_k$. (ii) if $\theta_j = \theta_k$, then

 \end{prop}

 This shows that spillovers across identity groups are clear -- higher income in one identity group always drives higher consumption in the other.
 And for changes within an identity group, it decomposes the two contrasting forces.
-This helps us see when the own centrality effect will dominate -- pushing consumption up -- and when the average centrality effect will dominate -- pushing consumption down.
+This helps us to see when the own centrality effect will dominate -- pushing consumption up -- and when the average centrality effect will dominate -- pushing consumption down.
 But it is difficult to say in general exactly what network structure will lead one effect versus the other to dominate.

-Well-known intuitions regarding Bonacich centrality style measures suggest that the impact of a change to incomes (or other primitives) have a larger impact on agents closer in the network to the change.
+Well-known intuitions regarding Bonacich centrality style measures suggest that a change to incomes (or other primitives) has a larger impact on agents closer in the network to the change.
 So the key idea is that for agents located `close' to the change, the effect on own centrality will dominate the effect on average centrality.
 And that the reverse applies for agents located `far from' the change.

 When we turn to explaining the stylised facts in the next sections, we will focus on a stark benchmark setting where agents are split up into disconnected `communities'.
 This will allow us to separate each channel cleanly.
 And it gives us a precise, if stylised, way of thinking about `near' and `far' in the network.
 A pair of agents who share a community are `near' to one another in the network, and a pair in different communities are `far apart'.